Last Updated on November 9, 2024

 How to Store Your Winter Tires in the Off-Season

 Maintaining winter tires is often overlooked but essential.
 As with any product, caring for them properly will extend their dependability and longevity.
-That being said, if you pay attention to storage and upkeep, they will last longer and be ready for the next winter season.
+If you pay attention to storage and upkeep, they will last longer and be ready for the next winter season.
 Storage, among other things, is important too.
 Let’s explore the step-by-step process of winter tire storage to keep them in top condition year after year.

 1) Cleaning The Winter Tires

 After you have removed the tires or wheels, you need to clean them thoroughly.
-This first step is crucial since this helps remove any road salt, dirt, or debris that could degrade the rubber over time.
-You can use mild soap and water to scrub the treads and sidewalls to make sure all residues are rinsed off to prevent corrosion.
-The final step is to ensure the tires are completely dry to avoid moisture buildup, which can lead to mold, rot, or rust (if the wheels are attached).
+This first step is crucial since it helps remove road salt, dirt, or debris that could degrade the rubber over time.
+You can use mild soap and water to scrub the treads and sidewalls to ensure all residues are rinsed off to prevent corrosion.
+The final step is to ensure the tires are completely dry to avoid moisture buildup, which can lead to mould, rot, or rust (if the wheels are attached).

 2) Look For Potential Damage